 Overview

-Follow the steps below to push an image to your org's private registry.
+Follow the steps below to push an image to your org’s private image registry.

-When configuring a workload using the UI, the list of available images stored in your private registry can be viewed by pressing Control-I.
+When configuring a workload using the UI, the list of available images stored in your private image registry can be viewed by pressing CTRL+I on your keyboard.

 An image can be pushed by using either Docker, the CLI, or any Docker compatible client.